-Type of employer Scheduled Bodies Community Admission Bodies and Designating Employers Transferee Admission Bodies Sub-type Local Authorities and Police Colleges and other FE establishments Academies Open to new entrants Closed to new entrants (all) Funding Target Basis used Ongoing participation basis, assumes long-term Fund Ongoing participation basis, but may move to "gilts exit participation (see Appendix E) basis" - see Note (a) Contractor exit basis, assumes fixed contract term in the Fund (see Appendix E) Primary rate approach (see Append lix D - D.2) Stabilised contribution rate?
-Yes - see Note (b) No No No No No Maximum time horizon - Note (c) 19 years 19 years Future Working Lifetime, subject to 19 years maximum Outstanding contract term Secondary rate - Note (d)) Monetary Monetary % of payroll Monetary Monetary Monetary Treatment of surplus Covered by stabilisation arrangement Preferred approach: contributions kept at Primary rate.
-Reductions may be permitted by the Admin.
-Authority Reduce contributions by spreading the surplus over the remaining contract term Likelihood of achieving target - Note (e) 70% 80% 70% 70% 80% 80% 70% Phasing of contribution changes Covered by stabilisation arrangemen None None None None None Review of rates - Note (f) Administering Authority reserves the right to review contribution rates and amounts, and the level of security provided, at regular intervals between valuations.
-Particularly reviewed in last 3 years of contract New employer n/a n/a Note (g) Note (h) Notes (h) & (i) Cessation of participation: cessation debt payable are legally obliged event of cessation changes for exa med not to occur, as I to participate in th n occurring (machin ample), the cessation Id would be as per N e LGPS.
+Type of employer Scheduled Bodies dmission Bodies ting Employers Transferee Admission Bodies Sub-type Local Authorities and Police Colleges and other FE establishments Academies Open to new entrants Closed to new entrants (all) Funding Target Basis used pation basis, assume cipation (see Appen s, but may move to "gilts exit ee Note (a) Contractor exit basis, assumes fixed contract term in the Fund (see Appendix E) Primary rate approach (see Append ix D - D.2) Stabilised contribution rate?
+Yes - see Note (b) No No No No No Maximum time horizon - Note (c) 19 years 19 years 19 years 19 years Future Working Lifetime, subject to 19 years maximum Outstanding contract term Secondary rate - Note (d)) Monetary Monetary % of payroll Monetary Monetary Monetary Treatment of surplus Covered by stabilisation arrangement stabilisation Preferred approach: contributions kept at Primary rate.
+Reduce contributions by spreading the surplus over the remaining contract term Likelihood of achieving target - Note (e) 70% 80% 70% 80% 80% 70% Phasing of contribution changes Covered by stabilisation arrangemen None None None None None Review of rates - Note (f) Administering Aut hority reserves the r Particularly reviewed in last 3 years of contract New employer n/a n/a Note (g) Note (h) Note (h) Notes (h) & (i) Cessation of participation: cessation debt payable are legally obliged event of cessation changes for exa med not to occur, as I to participate in the n occurring (machine ample), the cessation d would be as per N e LGPS.
 In the rare ery of Government n debt principles debt/credit will be calculated ns of admission agreement.
 Exit d on a basis appropriate to the ssation - see Note (j).
 Participation is assumed to expire at the end of the contract.
 Exit debt/surplus calculated on the contractor exit basis.
 Letting employer will be liable for future deficits and contributions arising.
 See Note (j) for further details.

-^{} Where the Administering Authority recognises a fixed contribution rate agreement between a letting authority and a contractor, the certified employer contribution rate will be derived in line with the methodology specified in the risk sharing agreement.
+\ Where the Administering Authority recognises a fixed contribution rate agreement between a letting authority and a contractor, the certified employer contribution rate will be derived in line with the methodology specified in the risk sharing agreement.
 Additionally, in these cases, upon cessation the contractor's assets and liabilities will transfer back to the letting employer with no crystallisation of any deficit or surplus.
 Further detail on fixed contribution rate agreements is set out in note (i).